jackiechanmakes/jackiechanmakes.github.io/_posts/2025-04-19-plant-monitor.md

   <img src="/assets/images/image-app-charts.png" class="large-img">
 </div>

-Temperature and humidity line graphs are displayed as soon as dates to filter on are chosen.
-Statistics such as the minimum, maximum, and average corresponding to the selected data are also calculated and displayed.
+<p class="image-description">Temperature and humidity line graphs are displayed as soon as dates to filter on are chosen.
+Statistics such as the minimum, maximum, and average corresponding to the selected data are also calculated and displayed.</p>

 <div class="image-row">
   <img src="/assets/images/image-app-tooltips.png" class="large-img">
 </div>

-An interactive tooltips feature has been added for precise data inspection.
+<p class="image-description">An interactive tooltips feature has been added for precise data inspection.</p>

-A close up of the tooltip feature of the app.
-The measure of every data point of both graphs can be displayed with the simple hovering of the mouse over the data point.

 <div class="image-row">
   <img src="/assets/images/image-app-tooltips-closeup.png" class="large-img">
 </div>

+<p class="image-description">A close up of the tooltip feature of the app.
+The measure of every data point of both graphs can be displayed with the simple hovering of the mouse over the data point.</p>

 An important architectural detail is that the data collection logic operates independently from the web server.
 This separation ensures that the web server can access and display newly collected data in real time without needing to control or wait on the data acquisition process.
 With the app’s modular and dynamic design, users can adjust the date range as often as they would like.
 When the date range is changed, the frontend fetches and displays updated data without requiring a full page reload, resulting in a smooth and responsive user experience.

-## **<u>Design Decisions, Additional Considerations, and Concluding Thoughts</u>**
+### **<u>Design Decisions, Additional Considerations, and Concluding Thoughts</u>**

 Crafting my own open-ended project and having the grit to finish it in its entirety within a narrowed scope that I define myself was not trivial.
 I wrestled with countless internal debates: Should I add a carbon dioxide sensor to the DataSprout Platform?
 Should I use Plotly.js instead of D3.js for data visualization?
 Should I use React or Angular, MariaDB or MySQL, Python or C for the tech stack?
 Some decisions were made for me such as when I realized after implementation that Plotly.js was just too heavy for the Raspberry Pi OS.
 Others came from trial and error and testing different paths until a decision felt right.
 For example, I used a C binary to fetch and expose data from the database server for the /api/data endpoint, whereas I queried the database directly using SQL for the /api/stats endpoint.
 While I could have used either approach for both endpoints, I intentionally chose different methods to better understand the various data flow options.
 Through that process, I found that using the C binary for the /api/data endpoint aligned more naturally with the firmware’s architecture, whereas going through C for /api/stats, which only returns a summary of the data, would have added unnecessary complexity.